davikawasaki/arrhythmia-ecg-analysis-ai/README.md

 # Arrhythmia Classification through Characteristics Extraction with Discrete Wavelet Transform & Supervised Training

+ > :warning: This is a continuation of [another project](https://github.com/davikawasaki/arrhythmia-ecg-analysis-pds), developed to Digital Signal Processing College Final Work.
+In here it's added another four feature characteristics and MATLAB is used as a classifier engine.
+Consider seeing the DSP repository if you want a smaller version of this project.

-This work covers cardiac arrhythmia classification through extraction of heart waves characteristics using discrete wavelet transform to filter the signal and machine learning supervised training to classify the exported characteristics with labels.
+This work covers cardiac arrhythmia classification through extraction of heart waves characteristics using discrete wavelet transform to filter the signal and machine learning supervised training to classify the exported characteristics with classes/true labels.

 The goal is to classify at least two arrhythmia through some extracted characteristics with Weka and MATLAB.